-- Decreased humidity levels dry out wood flooring and accentuate squeaking.
+Decreased humidity levels dry out wood flooring and accentuate squeaking.
 Adding a humidifier to gently raise the room's humidity may eliminate the squeaks.

-- Pull back the floor covering to access the subfloor.
-Wall to wall carpeting, edge-stapled resilient flooring, and floating floors can be pulled up since they are only minimally attached to the subfloor.
+Pull back the floor covering to access the subfloor.
+Wall-to-wall carpeting, edge-stapled resilient flooring, and floating floors can be pulled up since they are only minimally attached to the subfloor.

-- For carpeting that cannot be pulled back, separate the carpet fibers to expose an area about 1/4-inch in diameter.
+For carpeting that cannot be pulled back, separate the carpet fibers to expose an area about 1/4-inch in diameter.
 If necessary, cut back a few fibers with a utility knife to excise just enough fibers to expose the area.
-Drive a 1-inch screw through the area until the head of the screw is flat with the carpet backing.
+Drive a 1-inch screw through the area into a joist until the head of the screw is flat with the carpet backing.
 Comb back the carpet pile with your fingers to cover up the area.

 For hardwood or engineered wood floors, drill a pilot hole at an angle through the floorboard, directly above a joist.
 With a hammer, nail a 1-inch finish nail through the pilot hole.
 Countersink the nail with a nailset.